19/12/2017 10:29 AM

 I did what everyone does these days and spent much too long looking at fencing online.
 It was quite late in the evening when I typed in 'lattice style wooden fencing' into Google and Jacksons appeared.
 I had honed down the fencing type after seeing some oak fencing in an open garden weekend.
 This was it - Woven fence panels, made from Jacksons Jakcured softwood.

-Now obviously Jacksons are going to put testimonials on their website about how great they are – but it's true.
-From the second they answered the phone, I knew they were quality.
+From the second Jacksons answered the phone, I knew they were quality.
 Easy ordering, advice ('don't forget you need end posts and not intermediate for a better look') stock checking, delivery dates, confirmation of everything, assurances it would arrive on time, 'checking the delivery lorry will fit, a real human being who cared.
 Sadly this is a novelty these days.

 The great day arrived.
 A landscape friend and his mate were on hand to help unload and fit the fencing.
 It arrived spot on time.
 The driver was a delight, and the fencing was, as my heart was in my mouth as it was unloaded, superb.
 Solid.
 Great looking.
 No flexing in the gathering breeze, no protruding nails or edges.
 Every panel the same as the next.
 In short, top notch fencing.
 Even my (ever miserable) landscaper said ' good stuff this'.
 There is no higher praise.
 Trust me.